Mary Bigelow Ingham: Social and religious activist

-On March 22, 1866, she married William A. Ingham (died 1898), and removed to Cleveland.
+On March 22, 1866, she married William A. Ingham (died 1898) and moved to Cleveland.
 In 1870, she was chosen to inaugurate in northern Ohio the work of the Woman's Foreign Missionary Society.
 She presided over and addressed the first public meeting ever held in the city of Cleveland conducted exclusively by religious women.
 Afterward, she addressed large audiences in the various cities of Ohio, in Baltimore, Washington, D.C., Buffalo, New York City, New Haven, and Minneapolis, upon the needs of the women of foreign lands.
-In March, 1874, being in charge of the praying community of her own city, she led for six weeks a very successful temperance crusade and was among the most active of Cleveland women in establishing inns, reading-rooms and chapels.
-She became chairman of the Pearl street inn, which for seven years did great work in the evangelization of the masses in the 9th, 10th and 11th wards of Cleveland.
-She was one of the original committee members in Chautauqua, New York that projected in August, 1874 the formation of the National Woman's Christian Temperance Union.
+In March 1874, being in charge of the praying community of her own city, she led for six weeks a very successful temperance crusade and was among the most active of Cleveland women in establishing inns, reading rooms, and chapels.
+She became chairman of the Pearl Street Inn, which for seven years did great work in the evangelization of the masses in the 9th, 10th, and 11th wards of Cleveland.
+She was one of the original committee members in Chautauqua, New York that projected in August 1874 the formation of the National Woman's Christian Temperance Union.
 That organizing convention met in Ingham's city on November 18–20, 1874.
 Ingham served as treasurer of the national organization (1874–75), though she was primarily affiliated with the local chapter in Cleveland.

 Ingham was one of the founders of the Western Reserve School of Design.
 She was a charter member of the order of the Daughters of the American Revolution, and also of the Cleveland Sorosis, modeled upon that of the New York Sorosis organization.

 Writer

 Writing was always a favorite pastime with Ingham.
 At age 10, her first article was published in the Norwalk "Reflector."
 While in Delaware, encouraged by Professor W. G. Williams, she wrote her first story, for which he gave her the subject, "Something to Come Home To," receiving for it US$15 from The Ladies' Repository.
 That was followed by other articles.
 For the Cleveland "Leader", she wrote letters from the United States and Europe.
 Her letters from Florida in 1882 contained very accurate descriptions of natural scenery in the land of flowers.
 In 1880, at the request of the management of the "Leader," she began, in a series of articles covering three years' space, the "History of Woman's Work in Cleveland since 1830."
 She included, besides the founding of the four churches and a review of the principal charities, sketches under the title of the "Women of Cleveland."
-Her pen-name was "Anne Hathaway."
+Her pen name was "Anne Hathaway".
 In 1884, she wrote the history of the pioneer Methodist Episcopal Churches of Cleveland.
 In 1890, Ingham wrote her famous "Flag Festival", the third edition being adapted to Discovery Day.